Geoffrey Prime: Nature and impact of espionage

-In 1975 Prime had access to details of British decryption efforts of Soviet communications, including their successes and failures.
+In 1975, Prime had access to details of the British decryption efforts of Soviet communications, including their successes and failures.

 Prime had been given a US 'Byeman' security clearance when he was appointed to work at GCHQ's J Division.
 The clearance enabled him to interpret material received from two United States SIGINT satellites, Rhyolite and Canyon.
 The satellites detected and collected unencrypted telemetry from Soviet missile launches.

 Intercepted material obtained by the Canyon satellite concerned Soviet, Chinese, Vietnamese and Middle Eastern communications from VHF and UHF wavebands and microwave telephone communications.
-Due to the sheer amount of data obtained the United States National Security Agency asked its UKUSA allies to help them interpret it.
+In view of the sheer amount of data obtained, the United States National Security Agency asked its UKUSA allies to help them interpret it.
 As well as Prime's espionage activities, two American spies who had been recruited by the KGB, John Anthony Walker and Christopher Boyce, also severely affected the SIGINT efforts of Western intelligence agencies.

 Prime's most damaging disclosure to the Soviet Union was the revelation of 'Project Sambo', a programme designed to track the secret radio transmissions of Soviet submarines.
-In conjunction with SOSUS, a joint UKUSA undersea microphone project, and airborne maritime patrol craft fitted with sonar, the West enjoyed significant success in tracking Soviet submarines.
+In conjunction with SOSUS, a joint UKUSA undersea microphone project, and airborne maritime patrol craft fitted with sonar, the West tracked Soviet submarines.

 Subsequent investigations

-Following Prime's arrest and trial the Security Commission were charged to investigate any breaches of security that may have occurred as a result of his activities and to advise on any changes to security.
-The commission, consisting of Lord Bridge of Harwich, Lord Justice Griffiths, Lord Allen of Abbeydale and General Sir Hugh Beach, completed their report in May 1983.
-Part of their report contained classified information and was not published.
+Following Prime's arrest and trial, the Security Commission was charged to investigate any breaches of security that may have occurred as a result of his activities and to advise on any changes to security.
+The commission, consisting of Lord Bridge of Harwich, Lord Justice Griffiths, Lord Allen of Abbeydale and General Sir Hugh Beach, completed its report in May 1983.
+Part of the report contained classified information and was not published.
 Presenting the report, Baroness Young said of Prime that "There is no doubt that his disclosures caused exceptionally grave damage to the interests of this country and its allies."
 The commission did not interview Prime about his activities.

 The report concluded that no evidence was found to "contradict Prime's statement that he acted alone", that he had an accomplice or that the Soviet Union had another mole within GCHQ.
-Weaknesses were found in security at GCHQ, with the security of photocopying facilities facing particular criticism.
+Weaknesses were found in security at GCHQ, with the security around photocopying facilities facing particular criticism.
 These security weaknesses at GCHQ had previously been exposed by whistleblower Jock Kane in 1973.

 The report also proposed a pilot scheme to test the feasibility of polygraph security screening in intelligence and security agencies.
 Polygraph questioning was recommended to be limited to an examination of exposure to approaches by hostile intelligence services, rather than questions on negative lifestyle attributes.
 It was reported in January 1983 that Prime had assembled lists of possible targets for blackmail among his GCHQ colleagues.
 The revelations within the lists would lead to five GCHQ employees being demoted and losing their security clearances; none, however, were under pressure from the Soviet Union.
 MI5 believed that in 1977 Prime had been replaced as a Soviet mole in GCHQ by another spy of perhaps even greater importance and access.